Ryan Kelly (baseball): Early career

+Texas Rangers

-During the 2010–11 offseason, the Pirates traded Kelly to the Oakland Athletics for Corey Wimberly, and then the Athletics traded him to the Texas Rangers for Guillermo Moscoso.
-After the 2011 season, the Rangers traded Kelly to the San Diego Padres for Luis Martinez.
+On December 23, 2010, Kelly was traded to the Oakland Athletics for in exchange for Corey Wimberly.
+On January 11, 2011, the Athletics traded him to the Texas Rangers in exchange for Guillermo Moscoso.
+Kelly spent the year with the High–A Myrtle Beach Pelicans, making 40 appearances and posting a 3.95 ERA with 64 strikeouts in 82.0 innings of work.

+San Diego Padres

-For the next two seasons, Kelly pitched in relief with the Texas League Champion AA San Antonio Missions and AAA Tucson Padres.
+On December 21, 2011, the Rangers traded Kelly to the San Diego Padres for Luis Martinez.
+For the next two seasons, Kelly pitched in relief with the Texas League Champion Double–A San Antonio Missions and Triple–A Tucson Padres.

 Atlanta Braves

-Kelly signed as a free agent with the Braves in November 2013.
+Kelly signed as a free agent with the Atlanta Braves in November 2013.
 He was promoted to the major leagues on June 28, 2015.
 He made his major league debut on June 30 against the Washington Nationals, pitching one inning, in which he gave up one run on two hits, while recording a strikeout and a walk.
 He was released on March 5, 2016.

-Later career
+Uni-President 7-Eleven Lions

 After his release from the Braves, Kelly signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
+In 15 appearances for the Lions, he compiled a 2–2 record and 4.19 ERA with 20 strikeouts and 3 saves over 19 1/3 innings pitched.
+Kelly was released by the team on June 15, 2016.

+Vaqueros Laguna

-On July 15, 2016, Kelly signed with the Vaqueros Laguna of the Mexican Baseball League.
-Gaining a release on August 11, 2016, he signed on to play in the winter off-season Mexican Pacific League with the Yaquis de Obregon.
+On July 15, 2016, Kelly signed with the Vaqueros Laguna of the Mexican League.
+In 14 games for Laguna, he recorded a 4.38 ERA with 10 strikeouts across 12 1/3 innings pitched.
+Kelly was released by the Vaqueros on August 11.

+Somerset Patriots

+On April 6, 2017, Kelly signed with the Somerset Patriots of the Atlantic League.
+In 10 outings, Kelly compiled a 2.00 ERA with 16 strikeouts and 3 saves over 9 innings of work.

+Seattle Mariners

-On April 6, 2017, Kelly signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-On May 17, 2017, Kelly signed a minor league deal with the Seattle Mariners.
-He pitched in relief at both AAA & AA levels finishing the season with 2.97 ERA, 32 Ks in 30.1 IP, .86 WHIP with 6 saves.
-He elected free agency on November 6, 2017.
+On May 17, 2017, Kelly signed a minor league contract with the Seattle Mariners.
+He pitched in relief for the Triple-A Tacoma Rainiers & Double-A Arkansas Travelers, finishing the season with 2.97 ERA, 32 strikeouts in 30 1/3 innings, and a 0.86 WHIP with 6 saves.
+He elected free agency following the season on November 6.

 Kelly continued putting up good numbers in 2017 when he signed on for the off-season first half with Cardenales de Lara in Liga Venezuela Beisbol Professional.
-He finished the half 1-1, 1.71 ERA, 21 IP, .76 WHIP and 9 saves.
+He finished the half with a 1-1 record, 1.71 ERA, 21 innings pitched, .76 WHIP and 9 saves.
 Kelly again pitched for Cardenales de Lara in 2018 winter season and on November 20, 2018, converted his 19th consecutive save, a club record.